revinate/search-bundle/README.md

 Typically, only the create and update operations are used.
 They are wrapped in a predefined command `revinate:search:schema-update` for convenience.
 The deletion operations are useful for data tear down in unit testing.

-### Time series index ###
+### Time Series Index ###
-One common use case we're using for indexing strategy is time series index, to make a index into time series based, here's an example of a time series index:
+One common indexing strategy uses a time series index, which partitions an index into multiple time series based indices.
+Here's an example of a time series index:
 ```php
 * @ElasticSearchable(
  *      index="post",